NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Experiments

-To further assess perceptual quality, we conducted a user study with 20 participants following K-LoRA~\cite{klora}.
+Following K-LoRA~\cite{klora}, we further evaluated perceptual quality through a user study involving 20 participants.
+The study was conducted on images generated from 32 merged LoRA pairs (Tab.~\ref{tab:main_table} (b)), with 32 images sampled from each pair.
 Each case included outputs from SOTA baselines and our method, along with reference subject and style images.
 Participants selected the result best balancing subject fidelity and style consistency.
-As shown in Tab.~\ref{tab:user_gpt5_table}, our method was preferred in $49.53\%$ of cases.
-We further employed GPT-5-based automatic evaluation, which yielded a consistent $53.13\%$ preference for our method.
+As shown in Tab.~\ref{tab:main_table} (b), our method was preferred in $46.88\%$ of cases.
+We further adopt a GPT-5-based automatic evaluation protocol, which is more recent than the MLLM evaluator used in~\cite{lorarar}.
+To reduce potential positional and label bias, we randomize the order of candidate images and anonymize method identifiers during evaluation, restoring method names only after collecting the results.
+The results show a consistent $48.59\%$ preference in favor of our method.

-\paragraph{Qualitative comparisons.} Qualitative results are shown in Fig.~\ref{fig:main_exp}.
-Direct merging and ZipLoRA \cite{ziplora} achieve partial fusion but often fail on certain content-style pairs.
-B-LoRA~\cite{blora} captures style traits, but compromises on the content fidelity.
-K-LoRA \cite{klora} preserves subject identity well yet struggles to capture the desired style, while LoRA.rar \cite{lorarar} delivers only marginal improvements but still falls short.
-In contrast, NP-LoRA achieves the best results, achieving a superior balance between content fidelity and style preservation.
-A qualitative comparison with jointly training method in the Supplementary Material shows that NP-LoRA attains superior results.

-\paragraph{Efficiency Comparison.} To evaluate efficiency, we compare both the merging and generation times in Tab.~\ref{tab:time_table}.
-LoRA.rar~\cite{lorarar} is excluded because it depends on pretrained models for parameter fusion, and B-LoRA~\cite{blora} is also omitted since it requires training from scratch instead of merging pretrained LoRAs.
-ZipLoRA~\cite{ziplora} is the slowest due to additional fusion optimization, whereas K-LoRA~\cite{klora} is efficient during initialization but slows down because of dynamic fusion in the sampling stage.
-In contrast, NP-LoRA maintains merging and inference efficiency comparable to the Direct Merge baseline, yet consistently delivers superior results.
+\textbf{Efficiency Comparison.} To evaluate efficiency, we compare both the merging and generation times in Tab.~\ref{tab:time_table}.
+LoRA.rar~\cite{lorarar} is excluded because it depends on pretrained models for parameter fusion.
+ZipLoRA~\cite{ziplora} is the slowest due to additional fusion optimization, whereas K-LoRA~\cite{klora} is efficient during initialization but slows down for dynamic fusion in the sampling stage.
+In contrast, NP-LoRA maintains merging and inference efficiency comparable to Direct Merge baseline, yet consistently delivers superior results.